horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 ## 12. Bitcoin Privacy

 Bitcoin is semi-private.
-Although all transactions in the Bitcoin network are public, they simply appear as a transaction from one Bitcoin address to another.
+Although all transactions in the Bitcoin network are public, they appear as a transaction from one Bitcoin address to another.

 - there is no way to know the identity of the sender or recipient by looking at an individual transaction.
-The sender and recipient could even be the same person.
+The sender and the recipient can be the same person.

-- by knowing sender's or receiver's address, it's possible to see other transactions where that address was involved in the past.
+- by looking at addresses involved in transaction, it's possible to see other transactions where that address was involved in the past.

-- if the wallet user always used the same address for incoming transactions, all those transactions are visible on a blockchain.
+- if the user always used the same address for incoming transactions, anyone could lookup all those different transactions on a blockchain and see that recipient is the same person.

-- if the wallet user uses a new address for each new transaction, then identifying the user's incoming transactions becomes close to impossible.
+- if the wallet user uses a new address for each new transaction, then linking various different transactions to the same entity becomes impossible.

 Remember, this is an entry-level guide.
 It is not a complete picture of Bitcoin's privacy features.